smile-soft/wchat/README.md

 - `[widgetState].color`: button icon color depending on widget's state
 - `color`: if `[widgetState].color` is not specified, this value will be used

-### WebRTC Setting
+### WebRTC Settings
 Properties:
 - `sip`: User Agent configuration object with mandatory and optional Properties.
 The full list of Properties you can find at: [http://jssip.net/documentation/2.0.x/api/ua_configuration_Properties/](http://jssip.net/documentation/2.0.x/api/ua_configuration_Properties/).
 The mandatory Properties are:

    * `ws_servers`: domain name or ip address of the websocket server (the same as IPCC server).
 Example: *wss://ipcc-domain-name-or-ip-address.com*

    * `uri`: SIP URI associated to the User Agent.
-Example: "sip:online@ipcc-doamin-name-org-ip-address.com"
+Example: "sip:online@ipcc-domain-name-org-ip-address.com"

 - `hotline`: Destination of the call.
 String assosiated with the record in the IPCC routing table.

 **Note**: WebRTC feature will not work on insecure origins.
 To use this feature, you should consider switching your application to a secure origin, such as HTTPS.
 See https://goo.gl/rStTGz for more details.
+Also, you neet to obtain and install valid SSL certificate (self-signed certificates will not work) on IPCC server.

-### Callback Setting
+### Callback Settings
 Properties:
 - `task`: Callback task name in the following format: 'task_group'.'task_name'.